gooddata/gooddata-ruby/_posts/2013-12-01-tutorial-part-1-your-first-project.markdown

     └── model.rb
 {% endhighlight %}

-Do not worry too much about the structure of the files and what they mean.
-We will get back to them later.
+For now, don't worry too much about the structure of the files and what they mean; we will get back to them later.
 Now, build the project:

 {% highlight ruby %}
 gooddata -U username -P pass -t token project build
 {% endhighlight %}

-The above _token_ value is an authentication token needed to create an empty project in the GoodData Platform.
-Don't have one?
-You may register to our [Developer Trial Program](https://developer.gooddata.com/trial).
+The above `token` value is a GoodData project authentication token, which is required to create an empty project in the GoodData platform.
+* If you don't have a project authorization token, please register for our [Developer Trial Program](https://developer.gooddata.com/trial).
 It is **free**, and you can play around with GoodData for 60 days.

 If everything goes well with the build, the command returns a PID, also called a `project_id`.
+This value must be added to your local project directory structure.

-Open the `my_test_project` directory in your favorite text editor.
-Open the file called, `Goodfile`.
+Open the `my_test_project` directory.
+In your favorite text editor, open the file called, `Goodfile`.
 It should look the following:

 {% highlight ruby %}
 {